cleveritcz/auto-molecule/README.md

 ## Usage of donations

  - Extend auto-molecule features
- - Prepare new tools with clever behaviour
+ - Enjoy new tools with clever behaviour